MikalFM/blog-mfp/content/posts/don-t-go-discounting.md

 date = 2020-04-14T14:00:00Z
 excerpt = "If you aren't a discounter, don't become one in a recession.
 Once you go promotional, there is no turning back, you are a promotional brand.
 That's why rule number one of resilient merchandising is DGD—*don't go discounting*. " layout = "post" subtitle = "The temptation to discount in a recession will stop your business cold.
-Instead try a few Power Growth recommendations." thumb_img_path = "/images/Retail Discounting.jpg" title = "Don't Go Discounting"
+Instead ensure you have quality offerings at low-mid price points." thumb_img_path = "/images/Retail Discounting.jpg" title = "Don't Go Discounting"